Learn more about sleep apnoea here, and if you might be suffering from it.

 Some patients grind their teeth during disturbances in their sleep cycles.
 This is the body’s attempt to open the airways, or to find a proper bite.
 Such issues can lead to TMD, and pain can manifest anywhere within the face.
 From the teeth, to the mouth, jaw, forehead and even ears.

 Poor posture can also have a trickle down effect that results in a poor bite and airflow.
 The human head weighs about 3.5kg – 4.5kg; that weight places a strain on your vertebrae and neck muscles, the further away it is from its correct axis – centred over the shoulders.

 How Nourish Dental & TMJ Care Can Help with Sleep Apnoea

-Nourish Dental Care uses the necessary technology to diagnose, treat and manage each patient’s condition.
-Dr. Eric Chionh who runs the practice has many years of experience in the treatment of sleep apnoea and other dental, pain and sleep disorders.
-His passion and focus are in the areas of TMD and other orofacial pain disorders, myofascial pain, pain & sleep dentistry, dental implants and other mouth and jaw conditions.
+Nourish Dental & TMJ Care uses the necessary technology to diagnose, treat and manage each patient’s condition.
+Dr. Eric Chionh who runs the practice has over 20 years of experience in the treatment of sleep apnoea and other dental, pain and sleep disorders.
+His passion and focus are in the areas of TMD and other orofacial pain disorders, myofascial pain, pain & sleep dentistry, and other mouth and jaw conditions.